 The partnership has sparked the founder’s creativity and opened up a world of possibilities for creating a new range of cakes.

 “I’m always on the lookout for new things.
 We’ve just developed a new vegan brownie.
-It’s also really interesting to see what new products out there, especially in the vegan world,” says Sarah.
+It’s also really interesting to see what new products are out there, especially in the vegan world,” says Sarah.

 The brand’s main focus will be on supplying to wholesalers across London and corporate events.
 However, the brand still offers wedding cakes and will occasionally accept creative projects.